Classroom to shelter

 ‘Watching that transformation over 8 weeks just blew me away.
 It was very emotional,’ Bianca says.

 ‘The women loved it and wanted to go on once it finished.
 It brought them feelings of exhilaration and confidence, it improved their social skills, and really built up the support they offered each other.

 ‘It was really amazing to watch it develop from week to week.
 We extended it to 15 weeks to provide women with every opportunity to pass the subject.
 There were lots of reasons they couldn’t make it to class; for example, family or magistrate’s court appointments; lack of money or no childcare.
 We provided everything they needed to help them including a study pack, paper, pens, lunch, taxi and petrol vouchers.

 ‘The course offered them the chance to look at their goals in life, how they can break the cycle of financial dependence and the women just grabbed it and ran with it.

 ‘Improving their confidence and communication skills has helped the women to re-establish themselves, to move on, make plans and better choices.
 One woman who was homeless has found a job, another whose child was in care has had her returned, and most who took part have continued to study.

 ‘It was an absolute game changer.’

-The Pathways to Education pilot program is a collaboration between Central and Limestone Coast’s Domestic Violence Services, and TAFE SA’s Women’s Education.
+The Pathways to Education pilot program for women who have been subjected to domestic violence is a collaboration between Central and Limestone Coast’s Domestic Violence Services, and TAFE SA’s Women’s Education.
 The pilot won SA’s adult learning program of the year.